Dear reader of ADxS.org, please excuse the disruption.

 For listlessness, see above under 2.4.

-Motivation and drive problems are common in ADHD.
+Motivation and drive problems are common with ADHD.

 3.6.
 Feeling of being overwhelmed